Admissions ProcessFrequently Asked Questions and AnswersQ: What types of students are accepted at Willow Hill School?

 A: First, students will be taken on a tour of the campus.
 Following the tour, the student with his/her parents(s) meets with the Admission Committee.
 The Admissions Committee interviews each student.
 It is common practice to have the student respond to questions about their interests and expectations for school.

 This part of the visit usually takes about one half hour.
-A student will have an opportunity to meet the Head of School, Director of Instructional Services and/or the Director of Education.
+A student will have an opportunity to meet the Head of School, Director of Education, Director of Student Services, and/or the Director of Instructional Services.

 Q: Will my child be tested during this process?